dfbr/dfbr.github.io/README.md

 # Norwegian Words

-Norwegian words (and other resources) that I should be learning Jeg er norsk lærer og for å hjelpe meg, setter jeg inn ord (og andre resurser) til listen.
+Norwegian words (and other resources) that I should be learning.

+Jeg er norsk lærer og for å hjelpe meg, setter jeg inn ord (og andre resurser) til listen.
 Ord kommer fra ordlist.csv

+## Contributions

+Please contribute by adding items to `ordlist.csv`.
+Contributions will be merged and lists updated.
+Thank you!

 ## [Nouns](nouns.md)